kyma-project/api-gateway/hack/managed-kyma-migration/README.md

 #### Migration procedure

+1. Apply the ModuleTemplate for both `fast` and `regular` channel to Stage Control Plane.
-1. Verify that the ModuleTemplate in `fast` channel is available on `Stage` environment SKRs.
+2. Verify that the ModuleTemplate in `fast` and `regular` channel is available on `Stage` environment SKRs.
-2. `kcp login` to Stage, select some SKRs on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
+3. `kcp login` to Stage, select some SKRs on `Kyma-Test/Kyma-Integration`, and run `managed-kyma-migration.sh` on them using `kcp taskrun`.
-3. Verify if the migration was successful on the SKRs by checking the status of APIGateway CR and the reconciler's components.
+4. Verify if the migration was successful on the SKRs by checking the status of APIGateway CR and the reconciler's components.
-4. Run `managed-kyma-migration.sh` for all SKRs in Kyma-Test and Kyma-Integration global accounts.
+5. Run `managed-kyma-migration.sh` for all SKRs in Kyma-Test and Kyma-Integration global accounts.
-5. Verify if the migration worked as expected.
+6. Verify if the migration worked as expected.
-6. Run `managed-kyma-migration.sh` for the whole Canary landscape.
+7. Run `managed-kyma-migration.sh` for the whole Canary landscape.
-7. Verify if the migration worked as expected.
+8. Verify if the migration worked as expected.

 ### Prod